Tayfun (missile): Design and production

 Since Tayfun was developed secretly, there is no information about its design period.
 Although the characteristics of the missile were unknown, it was later announced by the Ministry of National Defense.
 According to the Ministry's statement during the first test, Tayfun hit its target from a distance of 561 kilometers in a duration of 456 seconds.

 Tayfun was successfully tested again on 23 May 2023 and right after entered mass production on 29 May 2023.
-In a test conducted in Rize, a city on the Black Sea coast of Türkiye, on February 3, 2025, Tayfun successfully hit a target on the sea, hundreds of kilometers away.
+In a test conducted in Rize, a city on the Black Sea coast of Turkey, on February 3, 2025, Tayfun successfully hit a target on the sea, hundreds of kilometers away.
 Hit accuracy was 5 meters.
-Developed by Roketsan under the coordination of the Presidency of Defense Industries (SSB), Tayfun is Türkiye’s first short-range ballistic missile (SRBM), advancing the nation’s missile technology beyond tactical ballistic missile systems.
+Developed by Roketsan under the coordination of the Presidency of Defense Industries (SSB), Tayfun is Turkey's first short-range ballistic missile (SRBM), advancing the nation's missile technology beyond tactical ballistic missile systems.
 Tayfun missile successfully hit a target on the sea off the coast of Sinop.
-Some experts pointed out the difference in distance between Rize and Sinop, stating that Tayfun has a range of 500 to 800 km and that Türkiye has advanced in terms of both range and precision in ballistic missiles.
+Some experts pointed out the difference in distance between Rize and Sinop, stating that Tayfun has a range of 500 to 800 km and that Turkey has advanced in terms of both range and precision in ballistic missiles.

+Tayfun Block 2

+The Turkish Ministry of Defense announced that the Tayfun Block-2 missile entered the inventory of the Turkish Armed Forces on May 2026.

+Tayfun Block 3

+On July 4, 2026, Roketsan shared video footage of a missile test.
+According to a statement from Roketsan, the test successfully struck an unmanned boat sailing on the sea using a Tayfun Block 3 missile.
+The missile reportedly struck the boat using a seeker head.
+This test marked the first time the Tayfun missile was used against a naval target and the first time it employed a "seeker head."

 Tayfun Block 4

 At IDEF 2025, Roketsan announced a new missile called the "Tayfun Block 4".
 According to the statement, Block 4, unlike the first version, has been almost doubled in length to 10 meters, while the weight of the missile has been increased from 2 tons to 7 tons, almost fourfold.
-On October 2025, it was reported that the missile was successfully tested.
+In October 2025, it was reported that the missile was successfully tested.